MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/upgrade-sqlserver-2017-opsmgr-1807.md

 ms.topic: conceptual
 ---

-## How to upgrade Operations Manager 1807 databases to SQL Server 2017
+# How to upgrade Operations Manager 1807 databases to SQL Server 2017

 Use the procedures in this article to perform an in-place upgrade of the databases supporting Operations Manager version 1807 to SQL Server 2017.
 Before proceeding, you should back up any custom reports authored outside of Operations Manager, including favorites, and schedules which are stored in the report server database.

+>[!NOTE]
+>Upgrading to SQL Server 2017 uninstalls SQL Reporting Services as this is now a separately-installed feature.

 Before performing these upgrade steps, please review the [SQL Server 2017 upgrade information](https://docs.microsoft.com/sql/database-engine/install-windows/upgrade-sql-server?view=sql-server-2017).